Negotiation 101 as Taught by President Donald J. Trump

 Quoting again from The Art of the Deal: “You can’t con people, at least not for long.
 You can create excitement, you can do wonderful promotion and get all kinds of press, and you can throw in a little hyperbole.
 But if you don’t deliver the goods, people will eventually catch on.”

-The President did the same thing when he moved the Embassy to Jerusalem.
+The president did the same thing when he moved the embassy to Jerusalem.
 The Palestinian Authority didn’t have nukes, but it had played the same game as North Korea for decades.
 It would begin negotiations, demand payoffs, then sabotage negotiations, threaten violence, and demand an even higher payoff for ending the violence.
 The PLO/PA knew that it could get the best possible deal by not making a deal.
-Just like North Korea, the President “trumped” the PLO by taking the ultimate prize, Jerusalem, off the table.
-Now, instead of the deal getting better and better, President Trump has showed the PLO that they must strike any deal now before the deals offered get progressively worse.
-Since that deal will ultimately be between the PLO and Israel, the President has leveraged their relationship in such a way to move the United States away from the conflict.
+Just like North Korea, the president “trumped” the PLO by taking the ultimate prize, Jerusalem, off the table.
+Now, instead of the deal getting better and better, President Trump has shown the PLO that they must strike any deal now before the deals offered get progressively worse.
+Since that deal will ultimately be between the PLO and Israel, the president has leveraged their relationship in such a way to move the United States away from the conflict.
 At least we hope.